measles,mumps,rubel,varicel liv(PF)10e3-4.3-3-3.99TCID50/0.5 mL subcut

 Uses

 This vaccine contains live viruses that have been weakened.
-It works by causing the body to produce its own protection (antibodies) against the viruses that cause measles, mumps, rubella, and chickenpox.
+It works by increasing the body's natural defense (immunity) against the viruses.

 How to use